 A further 14 per cent said they were late approximately once a week and 21 per cent said they were late one a month.

-HR manager Ilka Bene used to work in the transportation industry – she says being late can be a much bigger deal depending on the specific workplace.
+HR manager Ilka Bene used to work for a ferry service – she says being late can be a much bigger deal depending on the specific workplace.

-“If an employee is a few minutes late then the job may actually leave without them, or the company could incue overtime costs due to the delay, so it'd be a very big deal,” explained Bene.
+“If an employee is a few minutes late then the whole ship would be late and we’d pay overtime so it’d be a very big deal,” explained Bene.

 Now, Bene heads up the HR department at financial institution, Island Savings. ”Within our non-member facing functions, we’ve got the opportunity to be a lot more flexible,” she says – but that doesn’t mean it’s okay to be late.

-Bene says leaders will try to set up schedules that work for employees and their families but the deal is; you have to stick to that schedule so the team know what to expect.
+Bene says she tries to set up schedules that work for employees and their families but the deal is; you have to stick to that schedule so the team know what to expect.

-“We have a commitment to provide excellent member service and one of the ways we that is through team work,” said Bene.
-“If someone is a few minutes late it really does impact the rest of the team.”
+“We have an impetus to provide excellent member service and one of the ways we that is through team work,” said Bene.
+“If someone is a few minutes late it might not be the end of the world but it really does impact the rest of the team.”

 What’s your policy on punctuality?
 Let us know, below.